Data-Driven Business track

-This track is made up of the three common core courses and three data-driven business track courses, then culminates in an interdisciplinary practicum that will connect students to the real-world.
-All the core and track courses are three credits each and will be offered by the College of Engineering and the Mike Ilitch School of Business.
-The program will culminate with a six-credit interdisciplinary practicum which will pull together a variety of subject material covered in the core courses and give it a real-world application.
-Elective courses (6 credits) can come from other tracks (assuming the student meets prerequisites) or from outside the program.
+This concentration is made up of the three common core courses and three Data-Driven Business concentration courses, then culminates in an interdisciplinary practicum that will connect students to the real-world.
+All the core and concentration courses will be three (3) credits each and will be offered by the College of Engineering and the Mike Ilitch School of Business.
+The program will culminate with a six (6) credit Interdisciplinary practicum which will pull together a variety of subject material covered in the core courses and give it a real-world application.
+Elective courses (6 credits) can come from other concentrations (assuming the student has the right pre-requisite knowledge) and outside.

 Module 1: Core courses (9 credits)

-DSB 6000: Data Science Strategy & Leadership (3 credits) – Provides an understanding of how organizations can leverage data science and analytics to gain competitive advantage and how to use the data to align with a company's mission and goals.
-Students will learn how organizations derive business value/impact, and return on investment, and the importance of interpreting and communicating the business case.
+Course DSB 6000: Data Science Strategy & Leadership (3 Credits) - Provides an understanding of how organizations can leverage data science and analytics to gain competitive advantage and how to use the data to align with a company's mission and goals.
+Students will learn how organizations derive business value/impact and return on investment and the importance of interpreting and communicating the business case.

 - Understand how organizations can use data to align with their mission and goals